 7.2.
 Promote collaboration with other schools and programs at UC Davis

-The School will promote collaborations with other campus programs and schools to explore joint faculty recruitments that enhance multiple units, and catalog faculty expertise and interests to promote research collaborations and graduate training opportunities.
-We are also interested in the further development of focused efforts with the School of Medicine for research, clinical trials, joint educational offerings, and to explore the use of telemedicine to offer a virtual “one health” clinic or consultative service.
-By sharing resources we hope to create new programs, strengthen existing programs and advance the one health approach for animal, human and environmental health.
+The school will promote collaborations with other campus programs and schools to explore joint faculty recruitments that enhance multiple units, and catalog faculty expertise and interests to promote research collaborations and graduate training opportunities.
+We are also interested in the further development of focused efforts with the School of Medicine (SOM) for research, clinical trials, joint educational offerings, and to explore the use of telemedicine to offer a virtual "one health" clinic or consultative service.
+By sharing resources we hope to create new programs, strengthen existing programs, and advance the "one health" approach for animal, human and environmental health.

 a.
 Utilize graduate training programs to increase collaborations with other UC Davis Schools and Colleges.

 c.
 Encourage participation of representatives from other schools on SVM search committees.

 d.
 Catalog faculty expertise and interests.

 - Develop a complete inventory of faculty partnerships and leadership roles.

 f.
 Actively promote faculty participation in leadership roles on campus.

 g.
 Optimize and reward SVM faculty participation in undergraduate teaching.